snowflakedb/ArcticTraining/projects/sequence-parallelism/USAGE.md

 which would lead to 2 replicas.

+## component versions

+Here are some known component versions that are likely to impact the max achievable seqlen.

+### pytorch

+- there is 4GB leak in torch.distributed when `barrier` is called on gpu0 w/ 8 gpu-nodes - it doesn't exist in pt-2.4, but is there in 2.6*, 2.7.0.
+The bug fix will appear in 2.7.1 and 2.8.
+- if you add `all_gather_object` with tensors placed on cuda, that would waste ~4GB/per gpu on any pytorch version up to 2.7.x - perhaps it'll get fixed in the future to do the right thing.

 ## Performance vs. Correctness

 The longer the sequence the higher the performance will be.